astraldawn/notepadclone/README.md

 - Convert front end to react
 - Write tests for saving / loading from URL
 - A view page (no edits)
+- password protection of an individual note

+# Not happening
+- concurrent usage